Greetings Grove Church Community,

 Will the church be providing masks?

-We ask that you bring your own mask your personal use.
+We ask that you bring your own mask for your personal use.
 We will have a limited number of masks if needed.

 Will there be children/student programming?